eelisl/topseli/README.md

    - `PUT /usage/:id`: Edit a specific electricity usage datapoint.
    - `DELETE /usage/:id`: Delete a specific electricity usage datapoint.

+3. **Prisma ORM**:
+   - Uses Prisma ORM to interact with the PostgreSQL database.
+   - Uses Prisma Migrate to manage database migrations.

+4. **PostgreSQL Database**:
+   - Uses a PostgreSQL database to store electricity prices and electricity usage data.

+4. **Limitations**
+    - API is NOT production ready.
+It is currentyl only meant for localhost usage and testing purposes.
+    - API does not have any authentication or authorization.
+    - API does not have any input validation.
 ## Frontend Features

 1. **Electricity Price Visualization**: